Night of Champions (2008): Preliminary matches

 The first televised match saw John Morrison and The Miz defend the WWE Tag Team Championship against Finlay and Hornswoggle.
 The match began with Finlay in the ring as he crotched Morrison on the ring apron.
 Back in the ring, Morrison performed a dropkick on Finlay.
 Throughout the match, Miz and Morrison were in control.
 Hornswoggle was tagged in the match, which led to him to execute a hurricanrana, a stunner and a bulldog into the mat on Miz.
 Back and forth action took place between both teams.
 The match concluded with Finlay performing the Celtic Cross on Morrison, but Miz knocked Finlay out of the ring, before he could pin Morrison.
 Morrison then gained consciousness.
 He then pushed Hornswoggle off the top ropes and slammed him into the ring mat to gain the win and retain the tag titles.

 The next match was for the WWE United States Championship, in which Matt Hardy defended the title against Chavo Guerrero accompanied with Bam Neely.
 Guerrero dominated most of the match and worked on Hardy's left knee.
 Neely, who was at ringside, did as well, as he grabbed Hardy's leg around the ring post at ringside, while Guerrero distracted the referee.
 Guerrero tried to perform a Frog splash, but Hardy moved out of the way.
 The match ended as Hardy avoided a vertical suplex, dubbed as the Three Amigos.
 Hardy executed a Twist of Fate, which he followed with a cover and a pinfall, thus retaining the WWE United States Championship.

-Mark Henry became the new ECW Champion.
+ECW representative Mark Henry became the new ECW Champion, returning the title back to the ECW brand.

 The third match was a triple threat match for the ECW Championship, in which Kane defended the title against Big Show and Mark Henry.
 The match began with Big Show and Kane double teaming Henry and focusing on one another.
 Big Show tossed Kane over the top rope.
 That incident saw trainers and emergency medical technicians (EMTs) attend to Kane at ringside.
 In the ring, Big Show was able to get the upper hand over Henry.
 Kane returned to the match, which saw him perform a flying clothesline on Henry and executed an uppercut on Big Show.
 That proceeded with Kane going back and forth splashing Henry and Big Show in the corner before being caught in a bear hug hold by Henry.
 Kane managed to get out of the hold, which led to both Kane and Big Show to double chokeslam into the mat.
 Afterwards, Kane performed a superplex on Big Show off the top rope, but Henry performed a splash on Kane.
 Henry covered Kane for the pinfall victory and thus becoming the new ECW champion.
 Since Mark Henry won the title, the belt went back to the ECW brand.